 8. Signals of Turn

 On-road motorbikes are not required to have turn signals in all states.
 Installing a system on your bike, so, might be beneficial to you.
 Most states must turn signal lights to install on both the front and back of the motorbike.
-The system, like everything else, must approve by the DOT.
+The system, like everything else, must be approved by the DOT.
 Place the turn signal switch on the left-hand grip.

 9. Speed Indicator or Speedometer